 In his new book Leonardo’s Laptop: Human Needs and the New Computing Technologies, design guru Ben Shneiderman calls upon us to consider Leonardo da Vinci’s achievements in combining mastery of art with scientific exploration.
 Leonardo da Vinci is Shneiderman’s muse for thinking about how to innovate with technology and humanity in mind.
 Shneiderman, who has been Continue Reading

+Originally published on spiked.
 The internet services industry often worries about how to keep customers loyal.
 Websites might be fun to use, but do they succeed?
 Will the customer make the right choices, and come back again and again?
-It is a problem that’s made worse by the fact that everybody focuses on the customer, and little else, for Continue Reading
+It is a problem that’s made worse by the fact that everybody focuses on the customer, Continue Reading